dimitarpg13/self_supervised_learning/README.md

-# Self Supervised Learning
+# Offline Reinforcement Learning and Self Supervised Learning
-Discussion on Self Supervised Learning methods and modeling techniques.
+Provides Materials on Offline Reinforcement Learning.
-Also provides Materials on Offline Reinforcement Learning.
+Also Discussion on Self Supervised Learning methods and modeling techniques.

 This repo is a work in progress.